How to Set up a 401k Plan for Small-Business Employees

-- Advances in payroll integration and recordkeeping make the implementation and maintenance of offering a retirement plan more affordable than ever.
+- Advances in payroll integration and administration make the setup and maintenance of offering a retirement plan more affordable than ever.

 What are the benefits of a 401(k) plan compared to other retirement options?

 When compared to other retirement options (SIMPLE IRA, SEP IRA, and profit sharing), the benefits of a 401(k) retirement plan include a broad range of advantages for both employers and employees.
 Along with a vesting schedule to incentivize retention, both business owners and staff can benefit from:

 How to set up a 401(k) plan for your employees

 The process of how to set up a 401k plan for your small business is similar to making other important decisions.
 You'll need to do your research, make decisions based on your findings, and then take appropriate action.

 Research retirement options for your business

 It's important to do your due diligence in researching firms that provide recordkeeping and third-party administration services for 401(k) plans.
 As you assemble your list, include a range of established, reputable mutual fund companies, brokerage firms, and insurance companies.
 Focus on providers that can serve you and your employees long-term with extensive resources and excellent customer service.